arcus/education_fellows/intro_to_r_rstudio/intro_to_r_rstudio.md

 ```

 You can write R code and execute it in many ways, including using the command line, the R console, and in a Jupyter notebook.
 Here, however, we're going to concentrate on using RStudio.
-This tool is already installed in your Arcus Training Lab.
+This tool is already installed in your Arcus training lab.

 ## What is RStudio?

-RStudio is an **IDE**, or **Integrated Development Environment**, which pulls together (integrates) useful tools like help files, image viewers,  data previews, and version control for people writing (developing) code, and it puts all these tools together in a visually pleasing and helpful environment.
+RStudio is an **IDE**, or **Integrated Development Environment**, which pulls together (*integrates*) useful tools like help files, image viewers,  data previews, and version control for people writing (*developing*) code, and it puts all these tools together in a visually pleasing and helpful *environment*.
 It's an add-on tool that makes working with R easier because it gives extra help and context.

 RStudio is like R in that it's free (at least, the desktop community version of RStudio is free), but unlike R in its ownership.
 While changes and updates to R are handled by the non-profit R Consortium, RStudio is a company with various products.
 RStudio (the software) provides a number of additional bells and whistles for users of R, and RStudio (the company) is very influential in the R community... but RStudio doesn't "own" R.